shbakram/shbakram.github.io/index.md

 I am an assistant professor at the Australian National University, Canberra, in the School of Computing.
 I obtained my Ph.D. degree in Computer Science and Engineering from Ghent University (Belgium) in 2019.
-I hold an M.S. in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign.
 My doctoral advisor was [Lieven Eeckhout](https://users.elis.ugent.be/~leeckhou/).
+I also hold an M.S. in Electrical and Computer Engineering from the University of Illinois at Urbana-Champaign.

-I am interested in the computer systems in general and memory and storage systems in particular.
+I am interested in computer systems in general and memory and storage systems in particular.
 My research approach intersects the boundary between the hardware, OS, and the language runtime.

 I serve on the reviewing committees of top-tier computer architecture, systems, and programming language conferences.

 [Curriculum vitae]({% link assets/CV.pdf %})

 ### Current Research

-The emphasis of my current emphasis is on the evaluation and optimization of the emerging memory and storage hierarchy.
-Together with collaborators, I have been investigating cooperative hardware/software approaches to optimize the memory/storage hierarchy.
+My current emphasis is on the evaluation and optimization of the emerging memory and storage hierarchy.
+I investigate cooperative hardware/software approaches to optimize the memory/storage hierarchy.

 ### Recent News

-I have recently published the earliest evaluations of production persistent memory for a broad set of workloads.
+I have recently evaluated production persistent memory from Intel for managed (Java) workloads and text indexing and search.

 * Performance Evaluation of Intel Optane Memory for Managed Workloads.
-[ACM TACO, 2021](https://dl.acm.org/doi/10.1145/3451342) (Open Access)
+ACM TACO, 2021 (Open Access).
+[PDF]({% link assets/taco-2021-optane.pdf %})

 * Exploiting Intel Optane Persistent Memory for Full Text Search.
 ISMM, 2021. [pre-print PDF]({% link assets/ismm-2021-search.pdf %})

 ### Research Infrastructure

-Thanks to generous support from the ANU start-up funding, I have built in-house research infrastructure for evaluating emerging non-volatile memories.
-Our servers have many terabytes of Intel Optane persistent memory and state-of-the-art solid state drives.
+Thanks to generous support from the ANU start-up funding, I have built an in-house research infrastructure for evaluating emerging non-volatile memories.
+Our servers have many terabytes of Intel Optane persistent memory and state-of-the-art solid-state drives.

-### Announcements
+### Ph.D.
+Student Openings

-I am looking for several new Ph.D. students.
+I am looking to recruit new Ph.D. students.
 My ongoing research requires good system-building skills.
-My current students are not afraid to customize industrial-strength software, such as, Apache Spark and Lucene, OpenJDK, and the Linux OS.
+My current students are not afraid to customize industrial-strength software, such as Apache Spark and Lucene, OpenJDK, and the Linux OS.
 The nature of systems research is challenging but highly rewarding.
 Our students quickly hook up with industry partners.
 If you are passionate about programming and building real-world prototypes, please get in touch.

 Check out a recent presentation and an invited poster from [Iacovos Kolokasis](https://www.csd.uoc.gr/~kolokasis/), a doctoral student I co-advise with [Angelos Bilas](http://users.ics.forth.gr/~bilas/).